ndhhh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific student in the list using Student ID
+1. User requests to delete a specific student in the list using Student ID.
-2. CadetHQ deletes the student's contact
+2. CadetHQ deletes the student's contact.

     Use case ends.